-This list will be updated regularly with our recommendations – please remember, we won’t recommend a book that we don’t believe in, or that hasn’t helped us in some way, although we will occasionally share those that friends have recommended to us.
+We won’t recommend a book that we don’t believe in, or that hasn’t helped us in some way, although we will occasionally share those that friends have recommended to us.

 Canna Campbell is a financial wiz in our opinion!
-Stylish, sassy, incredibly motivating – she began the $1000 dollar project to build her own portfolio that would give her passive income, shared it on social media, and it eventually led to her writing this book.
+Stylish, sassy and incredibly motivating!
+She began the $1000 dollar project to build a portfolio that would give her passive income and shared it on social media.
+Eventually it led to her writing this book.
 You can find Canna on Instagram, Facebook and YouTube (all of her social links are on her YT channel).

 The authority on using the power of your mind to change your financial life – there’s a reason it’s been around for a very long time!
 Yes, it’s an old-fashioned read, but try not to let that put you off, because the message applies just as much today as it always has.